simonprickett/simonprickett.github.io/_posts/2023-08-10-carbon-intensity-display-with-raspberry-pi-pico-and-pimoroni-gfx-pack.md

 Another fun improvement would be to have the device connected to a USB battery pack, and have a relay controlling when the battery pack charges.
 This would enable the device to run from battery power and charge only when the carbon intensity is low.

 Will I do any of this?
 We'll see... if you chose to do so, let me know!
+What I have done though is made this demo part of a wider MicroPython / Redis workshop that you can [find here](https://github.com/simonprickett/micropython-workshop).

 ## Resources